Leaf Imprint Stepping Stones

 - Small rocks

-- Mix repair concrete (concrete without large pieces of gravel) as per the instructions on the bag using the wheelbarrow, trowel, and rubber gloves.
-Pour the concrete into the moulds and press the leaves, vein-side down, onto the concrete.
+Mix repair concrete (concrete without large pieces of gravel) as per the instructions on the bag using the wheelbarrow, trowel, and rubber gloves.
+Pour the concrete into the molds and press the leaves, vein-side down, onto the concrete.
 Be sure to press each leaf evenly with the flat part of your fingers so that the whole leaf imprints (not just where you touched with your fingertips!).